How useful was this post?

 Indulge in the flavours of Rhug Estate with this exquisite Rack of Lamb with Red Wine & Berry Reduction.
-This recipe, crafted by Head Chef Mat Wallis at Cafe Rhug, is a testament to the estate’s commitment to exceptional culinary experiences.
+This recipe, crafted by Head Chef Mat Wallis at Rhug Estate Brasserie, is a testament to the estate’s commitment to exceptional culinary experiences.
 As part of Love Lamb Week, we’re excited to share this delectable dish with you.
 Savour the tender lamb, the rich red wine sauce, and the comforting flavours of roasted potatoes and creamed greens.
 It’s a perfect choice for a special occasion or a weeknight dinner.

 Ingredients